-The training set was the "phone" vocabulary from Plunkett and Marchman (1991, p.
-70).
-This comprised an artificial language set constructed to reflect many of the important structural features of English past-tense formation.
+past-tense formation.
 There were 500 monosyllabic verbs, constructed using consonant-vowel templates and the phoneme set of English.
-Phonemes were represented over 19 binary articulatory features, a distributed encoding based on standard linguistic categorisations (Fromkin & Rodman, 1988).
+Phonemes were represented over 19 binary articulatory features (e.g., voicing, tongue position, lip shape), a distributed encoding based on standard linguistic categorisations (Fromkin & Rodman, 1988).
 Separate banks of units were used to represent the initial, middle, and final phonemes of each monosyllable.
 The output layer incorporated an additional 5 features to represent the affix for regular verbs.
 The input layer included 500 units to encode the lexical status of each verb in the training set using a localist encoding scheme (Joanisse & Seidenberg, 1999; Thomas & Karmiloff-Smith, 2003).
-Networks thus had 3x19+500=557 input units and 3x19+5=62 output units.
+Networks thus had $3 \times 19 + 500 = 557$ input units and $3 \times 19 + 5 = 62$ output units.